The human rights complaint process: A guide for complainants

 Alberta human rights law protects you

 The Alberta Human Rights Act (the Act) protects people from discrimination in Alberta under specific protected areas and grounds.
-Under the Act, a person may make a complaint to the Alberta Human Rights Commission if they believe that someone has contravened the Act.
+Under the Act, a person may make a complaint to the Alberta Human Rights Commission if they believe, on reasonable grounds, that someone has contravened the Act.
 A contravention of the Act can include discrimination based on one or more protected grounds in one or more protected areas.